 1. Choosing a Childs Mechanical Pencil

-When choosing a mechanical pencil for children there a couple of things to take it into account to ensure that it is easy to use making it more enjoyable for them to write and draw with.
+When choosing a mechanical pencil for children, there are a couple of things to consider to ensure that it is easy to use, making it more enjoyable for them to write and draw with.

 1.1 How Wide is the Barrel?

-For older children, the barrel diameter is not as important but there are a number of mechanical pencils that have ergonomic grips allowing them to write in comfort for longer.
+For older children, the barrel diameter is not as essential, but several mechanical pencils have ergonomic grips that allow them to write in comfort for longer.

 1.2 Lead diameter

-Adult mechanical pencils will typically have 0.5mm or 0.7mm lead which is quite small in diameter and will break quite easily under pressure.
-For very young children the Stabilo Easyergo has the widest diameter lead at 3.15mm. this produces thick lines and the lead is quite difficult to break.
+Adult mechanical pencils will typically have 0.5mm or 0.7mm lead which is relatively small in diameter and will break quite easily under pressure.
+For very young children, the Stabilo Easyergo has the widest diameter lead at 3.15mm.
+This produces thick lines, and the lead is quite difficult to break.

-As the children get a little older then 1.4mm is quite a common diameter it is more suitable than 3.15mm for writing with but still has good mechanical strength to prevent breakages.
+As the children get older, 1.4mm is quite a typical diameter; it is more suitable than 3.15mm for writing but still has good mechanical strength to prevent breakages.

 1.3 Ease of Use.

-Last but not least how easy it to replace the lead and eraser if fitted.
-Obviously, you will be doing this for the younger children but for slightly older children it should not be fiddly or difficult to replace the pencils lead or eraser.
+Last but not least, how easy it is to replace the lead and eraser if fitted.
+Obviously, you will be doing this for the younger children, but it should not be fiddly or difficult to replace the pencils lead or eraser for slightly older children.

 2. The Top 6 Mechanical Pencils for Kids

-Taking into account everything that we discussed earlier what makes a good mechanical pencil for children the following are The 6 best children’s mechanical pencils.
-These will be perfect for your kids from the very young that are just starting out to older children who are already at school.
+Considering everything that we discussed earlier, what makes an excellent mechanical pencil for children?
+The following are The 6 best children’s mechanical pencils.
+These will be perfect for your kids, from the very young who are just starting out to older children already at school.

 1 Stabilo Easyergo 1.4mm Mechanical Pencil